machingclee/machingclee.github.io/static/media/474-linux-kernel-fundamentals-socket.f6010c60.md

 #define DEFINE_WAIT(name) DEFINE_WAIT_FUNC(name, autoremove_wake_function)
 ```

-On this newly created wait queue entry:
+In this newly created wait queue entry:

-1. The callback function `autoremove_wake_function` is registered, and
+1. The callback function `autoremove_wake_function` is registered (for what are being removed, see [#wake-up-path]), and
 2. The current process descriptor `current` is associated with its private member:
 ```c
 #define DEFINE_WAIT_FUNC(name, function)        \